scottkilday/google-doc-sharing-guide/README.md

 ## Result
 The document is shared with the specified recipient.
 The recipient can edit the document and collaborate in real time.

-Add documentation guide for sharing a Google Document with editing permissions